saimnaveediqbal/thesis-NTNU-typst/main.typ

 == Page Layout
 <page-layout>
-TODO: fix this:
 The document class is designed to work with twosided printing.
 This means that all chapters start on odd (right hand) pages, and that blank pages are inserted where needed to make sure this happens.
 However, since the theses are very often read on displays, the margins are kept the same on even and odd pages in order to avoid that the page is jumping back and forth upon reading.

-To avoid blank pages when rendering the thesis, you can set `oneside: true`.
+By default this is turned off.
+You can turn it on by setting `chapters-on-odd: false` at the top of the file.

 == Structuring Elements
 <structuring-elements>